 Afghanistan withdrawal: Biden continues bunker strategy after widely panned ABC interview

-The president has not taken any other questions from the press
+President Biden has not taken any other questions from the press

 In what appears to be a continuation of his campaign bunker strategy, and following his widely panned interview with ABC News on the stunning fall of Afghanistan, President Biden's schedule Thursday contained no planned public remarks or press briefings.